JeyKip/JeyKip/README.md

 My recent work has focused on Python backend development, legacy modernization, testing, production reliability, and cloud infrastructure with AWS and Kubernetes.

+Most recently, I worked on Python backend services at Resy, including moving services from EC2 and Auto Scaling Groups to Kubernetes on AWS EKS, modernizing legacy services, and supporting production systems.

 ## Selected work

 ### Legacy Lobotomy